 When we lived in Hong Kong, summer meant hunkering down in air conditioning, fleeing to more temperate climates and avoiding peak times at theme parks.
-The sub-tropical climate brings heat, humidity and sporadic rain from roughly June through September.
+The sub-tropical climate brings heat, humidity, and sporadic rain from roughly June through September.
 But, if a summer family vacation means visiting Hong Kong with kids, you’ll likely still brave Hong Kong Disneyland regardless of the weather.

 We’ve visited the park many times in the heat, including last August.
 Here are tips to hopefully make your summer visit easier.

-Hong Kong Summer Weather
+What’s Hong Kong Weather Like in the Summer?

 Let’s not sugar-coat it.
 Hong Kong in the summer is not ideal.
 First of all, it’s typhoon season from May through November with peak risk in August.
 However, typhoons can strike any time during the season.
 Having lived there during multiple typhoons and heavy rainstorms that bring the city to a halt, if you’re unlucky, weather can negatively impact a Hong Kong family vacation if kids have their hearts set on visiting the theme parks.
 That being said, we braved the heat of summer last year and probably will do so again this year because of my daughter’s school schedule.
 It’s doable.